bruvellu/terebratalia-wnts/wnt.md

 ## Wnt ligands

-Wnt ligands are secreted glycoproteins... [@wntligands].
+Wnt ligands are secreted proteins... [@wntligands].
 We find thirteen Wnt ligands in *T. transversa* transcriptome.
 We find that *T. transversa* has a single ortholog for each Wnt subfamily, except for *wnt1* with two paralogs, and for *wnt3* which is absent (@fig:wnt-tree).

 <!--TODO: Additional tree to solve history of wnt1 paralogs-->